Han Dynasty China and the Roman Empire – What’s the Story?

 To sum up, due to trade, and close proximity to each other in Central Asia, Han Dynasty China, and Rome were aware of each other at some level.

-Silk was very popular with Roman elites, and Greco Roman artifacts have been found as far east as Gansu and Guangxi.
+Silk was very popular with Roman elites, and Greco Roman artefacts have been found as far east as Gansu and Guangxi.

 However, the amount and exact nature of direct contact between Han China and Rome is still unknown.